-If your AC doesn’t work, try a few things before contacting professional commercial services.
-Commercial services will fix practically any HVAC issue your business might have, but sometimes what seems like a major problem doesn't require the services of an HVAC professional.
+If your air conditioner doesn’t work, try a few things before scheduling an appointment for professional HVAC services.
+Commercial HVAC services can fix just about any heating and air conditioning issue your business might have, but sometimes what seems like a major problem doesn't require the services of an expert HVAC technician.

 So, the next time your commercial air conditioner doesn't work, try these simple troubleshooting tasks before calling in the pros:

 If the AC appears to be completely dead, anything could be wrong with it.
 It can require something as small and inexpensive as a fuse.
 Or the air handler's motor could need replacing.
 But sometimes, all you need to do a reset a circuit breaker.

 Most commercial HVAC units will have a connection to a circuit breaker.
 Should the heater, air handler or air conditioner pull too much electricity, the circuit breaker trips and cuts off electricity to the unit.
 In some cases, a "broken" air conditioner is the result of a tripped circuit breaker.
 All you need to do is reset the breaker.
 This is as simple as flipping a switch.